 of society should be unconditionally entitled to the bare minimum level of income they need to survive - just in the same way that every member of society is entitled to unconditional access to basic education and healthcare - and that providing this guarantee is the role of social safety net.
+This is a fundamentally necessary and liberal principle.
+Poverty robs people of freedom in a way which few other forces in modern day society can.

-"There are four key policies in the paper and each of them represents a failure" but it also goes much further than this.
+"There are four key policies in the paper and each of them represents a failure"